HBLF Hard Talk

 We welcomed before Iryna Ivaschenko, former Resident Representative of IMF in Hungary and Gábor Orbán, Minister of State for Taxation and Financial Policy Affairs.

 The Chatham House Rule is a core principle that governs the confidentiality of the source of information received at a meeting.
 The rule allows people to speak as individuals and to express views that may not be those of their organizations, and therefore, encourages free discussion.
-Speakers are free to voice their own opinions, without concern for their personal reputation or their official duties and affiliations.
+Speakers are free to voice their own opinions, without concern for their reputation or their official duties and affiliations.